‘What are you doing here?’

 We left Elijah having possibly had a sleepless night in a cave on Mount Horeb

 What was he thinking?
-Well whatever it was, the Lord interrupted his thoughts: verse 9b
+Well whatever it was, the Lord interrupted his thoughts: look at the second part of verse 9.

-And again our attention is drawn to the passage.
+And again our attention is drawn to this.
 Behold – the word of the Lord came to him: “What are you doing here, Elijah?”

-Could he have asked a more perfect question?
+Could the Lord have asked a more perfect question?

 Where did he put the emphasis?
 Get people to discuss – and explain what each emphasis might mean.
 Suggestions might include: